duhanayan/minishell/README.md

 $ ls

-Minishell supports many different commands.
-You can use the `help` command to see all supported commands:
+Or you can use following command to change the working directory using the `cd` command

-$ help
+$ cd ..